SelecTree: Tree Detail

 This tree tolerates saline soils and it's sap is an irritant.
-Can be propagated from seeds which can be collected year-round.
-Leaves can be used to make a medicinal tea, the paper-like bark is used traditionally for making coolamons, shelter, wrapping baked food and lining ground ovens and the nectar can be used as a beverage.
+It can be propagated from seeds which can be collected year-round.
+Leaves can be used to make a medicinal tea.
+The paper-like bark is used traditionally for making coolamons, shelter, wrapping baked food and lining ground ovens, and the nectar can be used as a beverage.
 The timber can be used to make fences and the tree is commonly planted in public parks.
 Melaleuca quinquenervia has a HPWRA (Hawai'i Pacific Weed Risk Assessment) score of 15 (High Risk).

 A Melaleuca quinquenervia in Pismo Beach is registered as a California Big Tree.
 It measures 40 feet high, with a trunk circumference of 167 inches and a crown spread of 37 feet.

 Width: 15 - 25 feet.

 Growth Rate: 24 Inches per Year.

 Leaves Elliptic to Oblong, Light Green, Red or Purple or Bronze, Evergreen.

 Flowers Showy.
 Pink, Purple or Yellow.
 Flowers in Summer or Fall.
 Has perfect flowers (male and female parts in each flower).

 Persistent, Brown or Gray Capsule, Small (0.25 - 0.50 inches), fruiting in Fall, Winter, Spring or Summer Wildlife use it.

 Shading Capacity Rated as Moderate to Dense in Leaf.